syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 #### Displaying template for a row

+The template for the row can be loaded by using DataTemplate or DataTemplateSelector as follows,

 ##### Using template

-The template can be loaded to the table summary row using `GridSummaryRow.TitleTemplate` property and it can be customized based on the requirement.
+The template for the table summary row can be loaded using the GridSummaryRow.TitleTemplate property with GridSummaryRow.ShowSummaryInRow enabled.

 {% tabs %}
 {% highlight xaml %}